MaastrichtU-IDS/dsri-documentation/website/docs/surf-offerings.md

 SURF is the ICT cooperative for Dutch education and research institutions.
 They provide high-performance computing (HPC) and storage infrastructure essential for cutting-edge research.

 :::info Need help choosing the right service?
-If you are unsure which solution fits your research or need help with resource estimation, contact the **RCS** team for a consultation at [rcs-ub@maastrichtuniversity.nl](mailto:rcs-ub@maastrichtuniversity.nl).
+If you are unsure which solution fits your research or need help with resource estimation, contact the [RCS](mailto:rcs-ub@maastrichtuniversity.nl) team for a consultation.
 :::

 ### What is a cluster computer?